akshat122805/fastpages/_posts/2023-02-26-CPTWriteUp.md

 # 3.b.iii - Lists for Leaderboard & Token System

-> For games, it would not make sense to create a list within the game, so here is what we did: We created a token system in which the amount of token you have in balance will be stated in the leaderboard.
+> For games, it would not make sense to create a list within the game, so here is what we did: We created a token system in which the amount of token you have in balance will be stated for playing Pong.
 This is our primary list connecting all of our 4 features.
 The token system is different however for each game, for my game, Pong, you either end up winning 15 tokens or losing 10 tokens.
 This update in winnings/losings will be shown in our leaderboard regarding the total amount of tokens.

 <br>